pat38webcrawler/webcrawler/README.md

 The **webcrawler.yaml** file contains the different resources needed to deploy my webcrawler container on the k3s cluster.
 Basically I created  a service to expose the webcrawler app running in a pod.
 I also configured an ingress to be able to send requests from outside.
-In this simple example, I only deploy 1 replica for the webcrawler pod, but number of replica could be increased (for high availability purpose or to scale the configuration to handle more requests)
+In this simple example, I only deploy 1 replica for the webcrawler pod, but number of replica could be increased (for high availability purpose or to scale the configuration to handle more requests).
+Another choice should be to rely on a load balancer to hande the client traffic on the different deployed webcrawler replicas.
+I had a quick look but don't find an easy way to setup a load balancer with the k3s rancher distribution.

-The content of the deployment yaml file is
+The content of the deployment yaml file is :
 ```
 apiVersion: apps/v1
 kind: Deployment